Hadith manuscripts: Khuda Baksh Library No. 142

 This copy of Sahih Bukhari was written by the scribe "Musa bin hussain" with an Ijazah leading to Bukhari.
 The scribe may have been a descendent of fourth Caliph Ali, who lived from 762-840 AH (1360-1436 CE).
 He finished copying this in the year 832 AH (1428 CE).

 Khuda Baksh Library No. 143

 This copy is a continuation of the previous copy, written by the same scribe and bearing the same Ijazah.

 Princeton University Garrett no. 1904Yq

 This is a manuscript of Sahih Bukhari.
-It has a long selling statement dated 19 Jumada al-Awwal 823 AH (1st June 1420 CE).
-Although it is not carbon dated yet, apparently it was made in early 15th century century.
+It has a long selling statement dated 19 Jumada al-Awwal 823 AH (1 June 1420 CE).
+Although it is not carbon dated yet, apparently it was made in the early 15th century.
 It consists of 302 pages (29 by 22 cm), 23 lines per page.
 It is written in medium large naskh script in black ink with occasional use of red on Biscuit paper with laid lines still visible and a few Marginal annotations.
 A digital version of this manuscript is available online.